Trump wants an F-35 with two engines. Experts say it is not possible. - ExBulletin

 “When you add a second engine to an F-35, it stops being an F-35.
 There is no room in the current cell for a second engine.
 You can keep the combat system and even the cockpit, but you really have to build the rest of the plane, said Gertler.

-The new cell should not only be greater, it must be stronger to manage double the thrust.
-Two engines mean a much higher top speed, so you should probably rethink the wing and tail, and certainly the intakes, he added by saying that a F-55 is an improved F-35, that is to say that a manor is an improved bungalow.
+The new cell should not only be greater, it must be stronger to manage double the push.
+Two engines means a much higher top speed, so you should probably rethink the wing and tail, and certainly the contributions, he added.
+So, to say that an F-55 is an improved F-35 is like saying that a mansion is an improved bungalow.

 It would be particularly difficult to guarantee that the furtive capacities of the F-35 are kept when adding a second engine, said Stacie Pettyjohn, director of the defense program at the Center for a New American Security.